lumakos/platform-go-challenge/README.md

 - <b>Audience</b>: Gender must be "male" or "female", age range and purchases must be valid.

 Invalid input results in a 400 Bad Request error with a specific error message.

-## How it works
-- The UserStore keeps the favorites for each user, using a sync.Map to store the data with the user ID as the key.
-- For rate limiting, the RateLimitStore holds timestamps of each request and ensures users cannot exceed the maximum number of requests.
-- The Asset data types are validated upon receiving a request to ensure correctness before adding to a user's favorites list.

 ## About the storage options and data representations
 We can create some related tables to store the asset data, allowing us to efficiently manage the diverse asset types, using a SQL DB.